prehensile/botkit/README.md

 ### Version 0.2

-* More flexible tweet timing options
+* More flexible tweet timing options,
-* More extensive documentation & commenting
+* More extensive documentation & comments.

 ### The future...